 This session will model authentic, inquiry-based strategies and connect research to the benefits of student engagement.
 Teachers will also discuss strategies they use to engage their students and will create a document to house these strategies for future faculty reference and collaboration.

-Participants will connect the components of authentic learning to the Rumpelstiltskin lesson and explore ways to make their own lessons more authentic through the use of the "Authenticity Learning and Teaching Rubric."
-This professional development is designed to have a minimum of eight participants during the session.
+The "Authenticity, It's Not Just a Fairy Tale (Extended Version)" professional development focuses on the components of authentic learning.
+This professional development session is designed to have a minimum of eight participants and requires two to three hours.
+Participants will connect the components of authentic learning to a Rumpelstiltskin lesson and explore ways to make their own lessons more authentic through the use of the "Authenticity Learning and Teaching Rubric."

 Teachers find connections between the principles of authenticity and the Marzano elements of the Teacher Leader Effectiveness (TLE).
 This session does not address the other optional model known as the TULSA TLE Model.

 The Authenticity in Math: Digital Breakouts PD focuses on reinforcing authentic instructional practices and authentic technology integration that is aligned to Oklahoma math standards.
 Participants will experience an authentic activity that integrates technology and reflect on this experience to determine relevant components of authenticity.
 The interactive session will give participants the tools they need and provide the opportunity to create lesson activities using technology to increase students’ depth of knowledge, engagement, and academic performances.

 In this professional development, participants will engage in embedded instructional strategies that will allow them to examine the criteria for authentic assessments.
 Participants will also explore connections between the “whys” and “hows” of creating and using rubrics for authentic assessment and as a tool to promote rigor and college readiness.